epogrebnyak/abacus/README.md

 4. You can give a name to typical dr/cr account pairs and use this name to record transactions.

-5. Accounts can be renamed for reports, thus opening a way to internationalisation.
+5. Accounts can be renamed for reporting purposes, thus opening a way to internationalisation.
-   Keep a short name like `cash` or account code in ledger and rename `cash` to `नकद` for a report.
+   You can keep a short name like `cash` or account code in ledger and rename `cash` to `नकद` for a report.

 ## Implementation details